Best Tips to Pack Light on Your Next Trip

 Anne from Packing Light Travel

 If you love taking photos and reading books along your travels.
 Did you know you can carry your book collection and photo libraries along with you at all times?
 In the age of electronic books and digital photography, there’s no need to carry paperbacks or even a stand-alone camera traveling.
 If you’re serious about saving space, you can utilize cloud applications to help you.
 With a smartphone and apps such as iBooks plus a camera application, you can sync your books and photos across all your devices.
 That way, you can travel with your book library and upload your photos from your smartphone.
-Meaning, you have your media with you at all times.
+Meaning, that you have your media with you at all times.
 This leaves room for you to pack more efficiently and save on unnecessary weight.

 Daniel from Layer Culture